The Surprising Psychology of Rock-Paper-Scissors

-5. As in a chess match, you must think ahead.
+- Think ahead, like in a chess match.
 Against a more seasoned opponent, they will purposefully not begin with rock, which is too obvious.
 They may consider you to be a novice, expect rock and will therefore open with paper.
 Against a veteran, you should lead with scissors: at worst, you’ll tie.

-6. Manipulation: Gently manipulate your opponent toward choosing a particular action, or not choosing a particular action.
+- Manipulate your opponent.
+Gently manipulate your opponent toward choosing a particular action, or not choosing a particular action.
 If you can subtly get your opponent to not throw rock, then you choose scissors (leads to either a tie or a win).
-Manipulation comes in many flavors—How to win friends and influence people…Tell your opponent what you are going to throw and then actually do it.
+Manipulation comes in many flavors.
+For instance, tell your opponent what you are going to throw and then actually do it.
 As they will likely not expect you to be that fearless and honest, the one thing that they probably won’t throw down is the action that beats yours.
-If you say, “rock”, your opponent will likely throw rock or scissors, leading to your victory or tie.
+If you say, “rock," your opponent will likely throw rock or scissors, leading to your victory or tie.
 Another subtle manipulation technique derives from neurolinguistic programming.
 At the start of the game, remind someone about the rules.
 You might say, “Scissors beats paper, paper beats rock (show a sample of the rock with arm movement), and rock crushes scissors” (demonstrate how the rock crushes the scissors).
 In magic, this is called a “force.”
 Now expect them to throw down a rock.
 Obviously, you’ll answer with paper.

-7. No one likes to be predictable.
+- Remember that no one likes to be predictable.
 If someone has already thrown a double (typically because they won the first time with it), they are very unlikely to use it for a third time.
-If they used scissor twice, their next move will either be rock or paper.
+If they used scissors twice, their next move will either be rock or paper.
 Paper is your best move to either win or tie.
 If they do two rocks, you follow with scissors.
 Two papers, you answer with rock.

-8. Know the Stats: Statistically, the expected average is 33.3% if everything is completely random. it turns out that the most common throw is rock (35%), scissors (35%), and then paper (29.6%).
-So not sure what to do next?
+- Know the stats.
+Statistically, the expected average is 33.3 percent if everything is completely random. it turns out that the most common throw is rock (35 percent), scissors (35 percent), and then paper (29.6 percent).
+Not sure what to do next?
 Picking paper may give you a very slight advantage.

-9. Being mindful: Observe your opponent’s hands before he throws.
-A tight hand when raised often ends in a rock.
-A loose hand becomes a paper and the first two fingers loose results in a scissors.
+- Be mindful.
+Observe your opponent’s hands before he throws.
+A tight hand, when raised often, ends in a rock.
+A loose hand becomes a paper and the first two fingers loose results in scissors.
 Closely observe your opponent as he or she plays RPS against others, do they tend to fall back on one particular throw?
 Is there a pattern?
 Do they telegraph their throw by moving their fingers early?

 - In 2005, Takashi Hashiyama decided to auction off a collection of impressionist paintings worth tens of millions of dollars, including works by Cézanne, Picasso, and van Gogh.
 He contacted Christie's and Sotheby's auction houses.
 Hashiyama had the firms play RPS for who would get the auction rights.
 Christie's consulted the 11-year-old twin daughters of one of their directors, who suggested "scissors" because "Everybody expects you to choose rock."
 Sotheby's treated it as a random game of chance, had no particular strategy, and chose "paper."
 Christie's won and sold the $20 million collection, earning millions of dollars of commission.